textbook/known-for-web/README.md

 For more information see the CLI documentation.

+## Docker

+Alternatively, both the front- and back-end projects have `Dockerfile`s, so you can use Docker to spin up either or both.
+A `docker-compose.yml` is provided to easily allow you to run the pair simultaneously as
+follows:

+    cd <wherever>/known-for-api
+    docker build -t known-for/api:latest .
+    cd <wherever>/known-for-web
+    docker build -t known-for/web:latest .
+    export TMDB_API_TOKEN=<whatever>
+    docker-compose up

+As above, this will make the app available on http://localhost:4200, as well as exposing the API on http://localhost:8080.
+See [`known-for-api`] for more information on installation and configuration.

 ## Testing

 The CLI provides commands for linting, unit tests and end-to-end tests.